ChrisAFry/aymR/README.md

 ## Plot data on a field

+aymR field uses FIH dimensions - so the fields are 0-55 wide, and 0-91.4 tall.
+Therefore, your data must use the scale or you need to convert it before plotting.

 ggplot2 works by layering components.
 Therefore, in most situations you will want to add the hockey field before you plot your data.

 ```R